albertoivo/albertoivo.github.io/_posts/english/2019-03-20-mastering-console.md

 `console.xxx` is a great way to debug the code.
 I know that we could use a debug tool, but I prefer console.
 So let's see some useful hint about it.

+- If you want to use the traditional `log` with variables, just use `%s` and another parameter.

 ```javascript
 // Interpolated